 Remember and honor those who paid the ultimate price

-Posted By on May 29, 2017
+Posted By RichC on May 29, 2017

-While looking back at previous year blog posts Memorial Day prior to making a 2017 update in order to see how I may or may not flagsongrasssmhave recognized this sacred day, I realized just how many there were and it made me think about just “how many” have paid that ultimate price.
+While looking back at previous year blog posts Memorial Day prior to making a 2017 update in order to see how I may or may not have recognized this sacred day, I realized just how many there were and it made me think about just “how many” have paid that ultimate price.
 Be sure to try and set aside this day for those, even if you don’t want ignore or appreciate others in and out of uniform willing to serve our country.
 Let’s not forget that today, Memorial Day, is reserved to remember those who sacrificed for this country and gave their lives for our freedoms.
 Be thoughtful on how you respect and honor those who paid the ultimate price.

 If you are participating or attending in an event this Monday, think twice before campaigning, passing out political or business information, handing out candy in parades or in anyway taking away from the solemn day of mourning, remembrance and honor due to those who sacrificed all.